Hi there music junkie! Welcome to my list of music genres.

 High-energy beats and rhythm with harmonious vocals, lively and joyous.
 You know the stuff.

-Since it’s earliest days it has been fused with a number of modern musical styles and has successfully found it’s way around the globe.
+Since its earliest days, it has been fused with a number of modern musical styles and has successfully found its way around the globe.

 Originating from the Punjab region of India and Pakistan, Bhangra was a popular celebratory folk dance that welcomed the coming of Spring, or Vaisakhi.